7h3rAm/7h3rAm.github.io/_posts/vulnhub-lordoftheroot101.md

 tags: oscp, vulnhub, writeups

 ## Overview
-This is a writeup for VulnHub VM [`Lord Of The Root: 1.0.1`](https://www.vulnhub.com/entry/lord-of-the-root-101,129/).
+This is a writeup for VulnHub VM [Lord Of The Root: 1.0.1](https://www.vulnhub.com/entry/lord-of-the-root-101,129/).
 Here's an overview of the `enumeration` → `exploitation` → `privilege escalation` process:

 ![writeup.overview.killchain](/static/files/posts_vulnhub_lordoftheroot101/killchain.png)